 Delivery of repeat medication is now available to registered clients.

 (additional fee payable - see full details below).

-Following updated advice from The RCVS (The Royal College Of Veterinary Surgeons) & BVA (British Veterinary Association) on 9th April 2020, Castle Veterinary Centre Ltd has now reviewed its policies on vaccination & neutering.
-The new guidelines allow Veterinary Surgeons to make professional judgements on the risks involved in treating animals for their health & welfare WHILST REMAINING VIGILANT TO ENSURE THE HEALTH & SAFETY OF OUR CLIENTS & STAFF.
+Following updated advice from the RCVS (Royal College Of Veterinary Surgeons) & BVA (British Veterinary Association), veterinary surgeons can now make professional judgements on the risks involved in treating animals for their health & welfare WHILST REMAINING VIGILANT TO ENSURE THE HEALTH & SAFETY OF OUR CLIENTS & STAFF.

 PLEASE RESPECT THE DECISIONS MADE BY THE VETERINARY PROFESSIONALS AT THIS DIFFICULT TIME.
 WE ARE VERY GRATEFUL FOR THE MANY CLIENTS WHO HAVE EXPRESSED APPRECIATION FOR OUR EFFORTS, BUT CONTINUE TO BE DISAPPOINTED BY A FEW INDIVIDUALS WHO INSIST ON MAKING UNREASONABLE DEMANDS ON OUR SERVICES.

-Video/telephone consultations have been introduced for clients who need urgent advice regarding their pet's health.
-There is a consultation fee for this, with payment taken over the telephone in advance...please call for further details.
-Following the advice of the RCVS we MAY be able to prescribe any necessary medication, but only to existing clients.
+Video/telephone consultations have been introduced for clients who need urgent advice regarding their pet's health and where attending the surgery may be inadvisable.
+There is a consultation fee for this, with payment taken over the telephone in advance... please call for further details.
+Following the advice of the RCVS we MAY be able to prescribe any necessary medication after a video consult, but only to existing clients.

 COLLECTION OF PRESCRIPTION DRUGS